-UWS admits new students into the certificate programs in fall (October), spring (April), and summer (July).
+UWS admits new students into the certificate programs in fall (October), spring (April).
 Applicants should carefully review the program's selection criteria to ensure that they are making the best possible presentation of their qualifications.
 The application for admission and additional information is available on the UWS website.